AlexOakenman - Fotolia

 The CPaaS market has expanded greatly in recent years as startups launch, more traditional communication vendors acquire CPaaS providers and telcos add CPaaS offerings.
 Examples include the following:

 CPaaS features to consider

-The key challenges in developing a CPaaS strategy are building the business case, selecting the provider of the unified communications platform and establishing governance.
+The key challenges in developing a CPaaS strategy are building the business case, selecting the provider of the communications platform and establishing governance.

 The business case is the first leg of the stool.
 Most initial interest in CPaaS is part of a digital transformation or customer engagement strategy.
 Organizations establish a set of goals to deliver new services to customers or improve customer engagement and then seek partners to fulfill business requirements.

 There's now a range of CPaaS providers; learn what criteria should guide your choice.

 IT leaders must engage with line-of-business or companywide digital transformation efforts and build awareness for the potential of CPaaS to deliver improved customer engagement.